andymeneely/project-timber-wolf/scenarios/scenarios.md

 We suggest using these characters & skills:

 * Angry Locksmith with Hit 'n' Run and Yank Wires
-* Script Kiddie with Bypass and Hit 'n' Run
 * Burglar with Wing It and Yank Wires
+* Shutter Bug with Hurry and Bypass
-* Street Urchin with Hurry and Wing It (4-players)
+* Script Kiddie with Bypass and Hit 'n' Run (4-players)

 ### Planning Phase